dkotel/merge-safetensors/README.md

 - Split `.safetensors` files (e.g. `model-00001-of-00017.safetensors`, etc.)
 - The corresponding `model.safetensors.index.json` file (must be downloaded with the model)

+This tool:
+- Loads and merges the tensors based on the index
-This tool merges everything into one file with a name of your choosing (e.g. `llama8b.safetensors`), or defaults to `model-merged.safetensors`
+- Lets you name the output file or defaults to `model-merged.safetensors`
+- Displays a real-time spinner during save
+- Logs the process with timestamps and optional verbosity
+- Detects missing keys or shard mismatches
+- Accepts command-line arguments for scripting or automation

 ---